Quick Scheduling with a Pediatric Plagiocephaly Specialist

-If you or your child’s pediatrician suspects your child’s head or skull isn’t forming normally, Arnold Palmer Hospital can help.
-The pediatric craniomaxillofacial surgeons and pediatric neurosurgeons with the Arnold Palmer Hospital Neuroscience Center of Excellence can evaluate your child’s head shape and offer education, reassurance and, if necessary, recommend nonsurgical therapy.
+If you or your child’s pediatrician suspects your child’s head or skull isn’t forming normally, Orlando Health Arnold Palmer Hospital for Children can help.
+The pediatric craniomaxillofacial surgeons and pediatric neurosurgeons with the Leon Pediatric Neuroscience Center of Excellence can evaluate your child’s head shape and offer education, reassurance and, if necessary, recommend nonsurgical therapy.

 The first step in your child’s care is getting an accurate diagnosis from a pediatric craniomaxillofacial surgeon or pediatric neurosurgeon.
 While a diagnosis of abnormal head shape — often called “plagiocephaly” — may sound scary, the good news is the overwhelming majority of infants who develop an abnormal head shape do not require surgery and are otherwise healthy.
 However, non-surgical therapies such as physical therapy or helmet therapy (sometimes referred to as a “band”) may be beneficial.

 While you may be concerned about your child’s appearance and well-being, know that your child’s health is in good hands with our specialists.
 Your child will receive the latest scanning technology for the fastest and most accurate head shape data collection.
 This software produces detailed measurement reports that are not available with other scanning systems.
 The recommended age to refer a child to the program is between 3 to 18 months.
 Severe head concerns should be scanned by 4 months; moderate head concerns by 6 months.
 Your doctor can help you determine the best course of treatment for your child.

 After receiving a diagnosis of plagiocephaly, you will no doubt have many questions.
 We welcome your questions and want to do whatever we can to help you better understand what to expect before, during and after your child’s treatment.